Peter Wingrove Peter Wingrove @SmartAsDaddy

 1 in 4

 Black men face a 1 in 4 lifetime risk — double the average.
-The June 2026 ministerial decision accepted only a limited programme for BRCA2 carriers with family history.
-No targeted screening for Black men was included.
+The June 2026 decision expanded TRANSFORM to include Black men only conditionally, not as a screening programme.

 Prostate Cancer UK